Esri/arcgis-runtime-samples-android/java/show-magnifier/README.md

 1. Create a new `MapView`, and add an `ArcGISMap` to it using `mapView.setMap(map)`.
 2. Enable the magnifier using `mapView.setMagnifierEnabled(true)`.
 This will set the magnifier to be shown on the map when the user performs a long press gesture.
 Note: The default value is `false`.
-3. Optionally, use `mapView.setCanMagnifierPanMap()` with `true` to allow the map to be panned automatically when the magnifier gets near the edge of the map.
+3. Optionally, use `mapView.setCanMagnifierPanMap(true)` to allow the map to be panned automatically when the magnifier gets near the edge of the map.

 ## Relevant API

 * ArcGISMap
 * MapView
-* MapView.setCanMagnifierPanMap
+* MapView.setCanMagnifierPanMap(...)
-* MapView.setMagnifierEnabled
+* MapView.setMagnifierEnabled(...)

 ## Additional information